-When most folks think of psychological trauma, often what comes to mind is a dangerous or life-threatening event or experience, such as a serious car accident, violence, war, assault, physical abuse or natural disasters (sometimes called “Big T” traumas).
+When most folks think of psychological trauma, often what comes to mind is a dangerous or life-threatening event or experience, such as a serious car accident, violence, war, assault, physical abuse or natural disasters.

 While the former are indeed traumatic, there also more pervasive, on-going traumas that can have just as great of an impact on someone’s well-being if accumulated over time.
-These are sometimes called “little T” traumas.
-“Little T” traumas can be childhood emotional abuse or neglect, or being in an emotionally abusive relationship as an adult.
-Another form of a “little T” might be big changes or difficulties that are distressing.
-Some examples are the death of a loved one, loss of a job, stress from work, financial problems, breakups, etc. Although these situations are not dangerous, when combined with other “little Ts” or “big Ts” they can cause problems to everyday functioning and make it difficult to deal with.
+These types of trauma can be childhood emotional abuse or neglect, or being in an emotionally abusive relationship as an adult.
+Another form might be big changes or difficulties that are distressing that build up.
+Some examples are the death of a loved one, loss of a job, stress from work, financial problems, breakups, etc. Although these situations are not dangerous, when combined with other traumas they can cause problems to everyday functioning and make it difficult to deal with.

 Impact of trauma

-These experiences, whether they are “big Ts” or “little Ts,” can have a lasting effect on one’s beliefs about self, ability to tolerate emotions, sense of safety, connection with one’s body, reaction to external stimuli (lights, sounds, smells, tastes, other’s behaviors), and relationships with others.
+These experiences, whether they are ongoing or one time incidents, can have a lasting effect on one’s beliefs about self, ability to tolerate emotions, sense of safety, connection with one’s body, reaction to external stimuli (lights, sounds, smells, tastes, other’s behaviors), and relationships with others.

 Additionally, there might be other symptoms you are facing or ways it affects your functioning and life.
 These can show up in some or all of the following ways: